top of page

 but in wanting more.

-I pick up my ukelele, strum a few chords, a song for bright,
+I pick up my uke, strum a few chords, a song for bright,

 watchful Phoebe.

-Content, I ruffle my loyal friend's fur, whisper in his ear;
+Content, I ruffle his fur, whisper in his ear; wrapped in

 bottom of page